 But unfortunately, it's time to leave for Ankara.
 Following a Turkish custom, the gang from our hotel is pouring water to wish us safe travels and a speedy return.
 There are lots of ways to get around in this country.
 This sign identifies one.

-We'll rendezvous with the rest of the crew down the road, but I wanted to show you how most travelers get around Turkey, by bus.
+We'll rendezvous with the rest of our crew later, but I wanted to show you how most travelers get around Turkey: by bus.

 The buses in Turkey are great.
 Big and little buses connect every major town, with departures nearly all the time.
 The conductor even helps you freshen up.
 It takes about 30 hours to drive across Turkey from west to east.

-In the days of Marco Polo, merchants stopped at caravansari for the night as they worked their way slowly across Anatolia and Asia.
-They'd park their camels here and spend firelit evenings gathered together telling stories, sharing information, and creating an oral tradition which helped shape the Anatolian and Turkish character.
+In the days of Marco Polo, merchants stopped at caravansarai for the night as they worked their way slowly across Anatolia and Asia.
+They'd park their camels here and spend fire lit evenings gathered together telling stories, sharing information, and creating an oral tradition which helped shape the Anatolian and Turkish character.

 Ankara's been an important road stop throughout the ages.
-This building was actually an old caravansari.
-Now it's the archeological museum.
-Full of artifacts dating as far back as the Neolithic period, it contains also reconstructions of entire rooms.
+This building was actually an old caravansarai.
+Now it's the archaeological museum.
+Full of artifacts dating as far back as the Neolithic period, it also contains reconstructions of entire rooms.

 Meli: In Turkish, there are two words for mother — anne and ana.
 Anne is a biological mother.
-But ana means any woman in the sense of anyone who has a nurturing, loving and caring features of a good mother.
+Ana is any mother with the features of a good mother — loving, caring, nourishing.
 Ana-tolia means "full of mothers."

-Ankara was founded by the Hittites 2000 years ago.
-Occupying a secondary position to Constantinople during the Byzantine and Ottoman Empires, it's now come into its own.
+Ankara was founded by the Hittites 2,000 years ago.
+Occupying a secondary position to Constantinople during the Byzantine and Ottoman periods, it's now come into its own.

-Ataturk separated Mosque and state, emancipated women, replaced the Arabic script with Europe's alphabet, promoted nationalism, introduced western-style education, and legislated equality for all citizens.
+Atatürk separated mosque and state, emancipated women, replaced the Arabic script with Europe's alphabet, promoted national pride, introduced western-style education, and legislated equality for all citizens.